codetricity/s5d9-hacking/docs/monitoring/starting.md

 The syntax is case sensitive and will be S5D9-xxxx ("S5D9 on the left, a dash, and then a combination of four numbers and letters on the right).

+If you don't have the sticker on the back with the Thing Name already there for you, you will need to get it yourself.

 * Click on the USB drive which represents your board.

 ![](img/thingname.png)

 * Find the “ThingName.txt” file and open it.
 The file will contain the Thing Name for your board.

-* Now connect the Ethernet port on the board to an Ethernet port on a network router which is internet enabled.

 ![](img/layout.png)